wurmlab/genomicscourse/current-year/practicals/reference_genome/pt-1-read-cleaning.md

 └── WHATIDID.txt
 ```

-Being disciplined about this is *extremely important*.
+Being disciplined about structuring analyses is *extremely important*.
 It is similar to having
 a laboratory notebook.
 It will prevent you from becoming overwhelmed by having
 too many files, or not remembering what you did where.

-## Sequencing an appropriate sample
+## 3. Sequencing an appropriate sample

-Certain properties of sequences may affect the processing software performances.
+**The properties of your data can affect the ability of bioinformatics algorithms to handle them.**
 For instance, less diversity and complexity in a sample makes life easier:
 assembly algorithms *really* struggle when given similar sequences.
 So less
 heterozygosity and fewer repeats are easier.

 Thus:

 * A haploid is easier than a diploid  (those of us working on haplo-diploid